rsby/spring-cloud-credstash/README.md

     credstash.version:          null                    # null resolves to "latest" credstash.context:          null
     credstash.mode:             PROD                    # can be set to AUDIT to log CredStash retrieval details

+# Text Encryptor

+The CredStashTextEncryptor enables versioned text encryption built on top of Spring's HexEncodingTextEncryptor.
+This can be used to implement the second layer of 2-layer encryption at rest (first layer being DB encryption) or in transit (first layer being SSL/TLS).
+The encrypted values contain the version of the secret used to encrypt them, such that the secret can be updated on a schedule, and the encryptor will use the latest version for encrypting yet will still decrypt using the version used to previously encrypt values.
+It is also possible to specify a default secret version other than latest.
+An example configuration in your `bootstrap.yml`:

+    credstash:
+      encryptor:
+        secret:
+          name: "encryptor_secret"

+# Beans

+When enabled, the CredStash and CredStashTextEncryptor beans are available in the application context to be wired into your classes and used directly.